Explore this Section

 Nick Edgerton and the leader of the Glasgow coach (whose name I can't remember) performed brilliantly I certainly remember Nick Edgerton and Eve Muir but I spent a lot of time on the Glasgow coach as they were short of drivers.
 Of course, the Keele students were a year or more below me so they were not my strict contemporaries as I had technically left at the time of the accident, so did not return to campus next term.”

 “I wasn't on Comex II but I do remember the news of the accident.
 As I knew Nick Edgerton, it was a nasty shock for me and quite a lot of us.
 Term started soon afterwards - a fortnight later.
 The story therefore got about Keele very quickly and what I recall is this.
 The members of Comex II travelled in their university groups in designated coaches.
 The Keele gang were in the coach ahead of the one struck.
 As it was a British coach in Yugoslavia, the near side was on the off side of the road.
 Because of the heat, the coach entrance door at the front was open.
-A vehicle came out of a side road or veered across the road and was a mobile crane.
+A vehicle veered across the road and was a mobile crane.
 Of which the hook came through the coach entrance door....
 It was big news in Britain at the time.
 TV, radio and press covered it, but there weren't the on-the-spot reporters and film crews who rushed to the scene as there would be now.
 All this is only what I recall at this distance in time.
 Malcolm Clarke was just starting his year's Union Presidency, which was pretty grim for him.”
 John Meager (Class of 1968)

 “Eve Muir was part of a Comex expedition during which there was a major accident in Yugoslavia.
 I recall her telling me of the burden she still felt having had to translate for the authorities during what was clearly a traumatic time (she spoke German, which was a common language with the local Croatians).”
 Mike Brereton (Class of 1969)